-The procedures for initiating, processing, and resolving a complaint are available in the Employee Handbook or can be obtained by contacting the Campus Complaint Coordinator in the Office of the President, or the Human Resources Office.
+The procedures for initiating, processing, and resolving a complaint are available in the Employee Handbook or can be obtained by contacting the Human Resources Office.

 Claims of alleged sexual harassment acts are not covered under this policy.
 (See Section 8.81.)